 Causes of H. pylori

 The exact cause of how H. pylori infections spread is unknown.
 Experts believe H. pylori is most likely spread by direct contact with bodily fluids – including saliva, vomit, or fecal matter.
 Ingesting contaminated food and water is also a strong possibility.
+It’s also not known how H. pylori cause gastritis or peptic ulcers.

 H. pylori Risk Factors

+Infection with H. pylori often occurs in childhood and is related to living conditions.
 The risk factors for H. pylori include:

 - Living with Many Others – People who live in homes that are crowded are more likely to have H. pylori.